Best Piercing Retainers for Work: Hide Every Piercing Professionally

 Best option: Short clear PTFE curved barbell, or simply tucking a shirt in

 Navel piercings are only visible when midriff is exposed: for most work environments, clothing provides all the concealment needed.
 If you need an actual retainer (e.g. for a uniform that exposes the midriff), a short PTFE curved barbell keeps the channel open with minimal visibility.
 Do not use acrylic in a healing navel: navel piercings take 9–12 months to heal and contact with the waistband already creates enough mechanical stress.
+Read our full navel piercing guide for healing, rejection risk, and sizing basics.

 Best option: Flesh-tone silicone single-flare plugs, or skin-colour acrylic eyelets